-As ornamental as it is edible.
-Variegated foliage and striped fruit.
-This unique sweet variety will stand out in containers and gardens.
-The elongated, 3.5" x 1-3/4", 3 lobed fruit ripen from green with creamy white stripes to solid red.
-Thin walls and crispy texture make it perfect for fresh eating at any stage of ripeness.
-30,000 scoville units.
-Matures in 60 to 65 days.
+As ornamental as it is edible with variegated foliage and striped fruit, this unique sweet thin walled, crispy variety will stand out in containers and gardens.
+The elongated, 3-1/2” x 1-3/4” fruit ripen from green with creamy white stripes to solid red.
+Matures in 60 to 65 days from transplant.
 Approx. 10 seeds/pkg.

 Scroll down for more details and growing information.

 Peppers require a long, warm growing season.
 Seed should be started indoors in March or 8 weeks prior to transplanting.
 To start seed indoors, sow 2-3 seeds 1⁄4” deep, in 1x1” cells and provide constant moisture and a soil temperature of 26-29 degrees C. After germination (1-2 weeks), thin seedlings to one per cell.
 Once seedlings develop 2-3 true leaves, transplant into larger containers (2x2” or 3x3”).